 Step 5: In the Category field, label the type of data portal connection that this data portal will be.
 In this case it will be a Demo.

-Step 6: In the connection drop down menu you will choose the data connection NorthwindExampleDB_MyName that you have already created in the Customer Aging developer lab.
+Step 6: In the connection drop down menu you will choose the data connection NorthwindExampleDB_MyName that you have already created in the Develop: Customer Aging.

 In this example you are going to use Interject_ReturnError and Interject_RequestContext.

 Step 1: To add the first system parameter, click the Click here to add a System Parameter button.
 Then select Interject_RequestContext for the name and click save.

 Step 2: To add an additional system parameter, first click the Click here to add a System Parameter button.
 Then select Interject_ReturnError for the name of our second parameter.
 Then click Save.